sasha7/notes-app/README.md

 # notes-app
-NodeJS application for managin notes
+NodeJS application for managing notes

 Before installing make sure you have Node version >= 5.0 and NPM >= 3